The Legal and Policy History of Acupuncture in Texas

 December 29, 2016 TBCE Response to TAAOM Motion for Rehearing .

-January 6, 2017 Senator Kirk Watson proposes a new item for inclusion in the Texas Medical Board's Sunset bill which would require Doctors of Chiropractic to have a license issued by the Texas State Board of Acupuncture Examiners in order to practice acupuncture.
+January 11, 2017 Senator Kirk Watson proposes a new item for inclusion in the Texas Medical Board's Sunset bill which would require Doctors of Chiropractic to have a license issued by the Texas State Board of Acupuncture Examiners in order to practice acupuncture.
+The item is withdrawn and not voted on.

 January 10, 2017 TAAOM Reply in Support of Motion for Rehearing